kinow/autosubmit/docs/source/userguide/modifying_workflow/index.rst

 We utilize the recovery command to restart Autosubmit when it is killed in an ungraceful way.

-.. warning:: You can only recover when the workflow is not running (i.e. there no QUEUING, SUBMITTED, or RUNNING tasks)

 The recovery command will change the state of all the tasks that are (or can be) in READY status to COMPLETED if a completed file for that task is found.

 To recover a running workflow, we must issue the recovery command with -f, so Autosubmit kills the tasks in remote before resetting their status.